-5.1 Class/Division system (used in the US)
+5.2 The Class/Division system

 The authority in charge of the applicable regulation in the US is the Occupational Safety and Health Association (OSHA).
+In Canada, the authority in charge is CSA.

-OSHA points to the National Electric Code (NEC) of the NFPA 70 (published by National Fire Protection Association), or more specifically the NEC articles 500-506 which regulate the classification.
+OSHA points to the National Electric Code (NEC) of the NFPA 70 (published by National Fire Protection Association), or more specifically the NEC articles 500-503 which regulate the classification.
 OSHA also supplies a list of test standards in accordance with NEC, for electrical products installed in hazardous areas, as well as a list of nationally recognized testing laboratories (NRTL).

-Several test standards, such as FM3600, FM3615, and UL1203, can be used for certification according to the Class/Division system (described in NEC articles 500-503), while the ISA/UL 60079 series of standards can be used for certification according to a Class/Zone system (described in NEC articles 505-506).
+Several test standards, such as FM3600, FM3615, and UL1203, can be used for certification according to the Class/Division system.